openzipkin/brave/context/jfr/README.md

 You can then copy/paste the trace ID into the zipkin UI, or use log correlation to further debug a problem.

+## Credits

+This work was inspired by https://github.com/opentracing-contrib/java-jfr-tracer by @thegreystone, who also helped review this implementation.
+This implementation takes advantage of Brave's scope decorator design, which led to it being comparatively small (<50 lines of code including imports).
+Other factors that allow this to be small are constraints such as no attempts to work pre Java 11, and no attempts to copy span data to JFR besides trace identifiers.
+Finally, this uses namespace "Zipkin/Scope" to avoid clash with others.